 - Review the health documentation requirements for acceptance in the Nursing Program.

 - Meet with your advisor or the Nursing Academic Advisor/Recruiter for review.

-1. Achieve a grade of C or above in ALL nursing courses and required pre-requisite and co-requisite courses.
-A student who receives one unsatisfactory grade (C- or lower, or Withdraw) may repeat the course one time.
-A student who has two unsatisfactory attempts (C- or lower and/or Withdraws) in nursing courses at any time during the program, in either the same course or in separate courses, will be dismissed from the nursing program.
+1. Achieve a grade of C or above in ALL nursing courses and required prerequisite and co-requisite courses.
+A student who receives one unsatisfactory grade (C- or lower, or withdraws from a course) may repeat the course one time.
+A student who has two unsatisfactory attempts (C- or lower and/or course withdrawal) in nursing courses at any time during the program, in either the same course or in separate courses, will be dismissed from the nursing program.